jiadi-li/visualization_portfolio/dataviz3.md

 ##### what's different in the redesign

 Given the feedback, the two major changes I will make are:
-1. explicitly label the grey hightlight area;
+1. explicitly label the hightlight area;
-2. change the color scheme.
+2. change the color scheme;
+3. label the y-axis using the correct format (0[.00]% instead of 1000[.00])

 #### Step 5: Build your solution

+<iframe title="Willingness of all US Households to Take Investment Risks" aria-label="Interactive line chart" src="//datawrapper.dwcdn.net/JK2yE/2/" scrolling="no" frameborder="0" style="border: none;" width="600" height="500"></iframe>

 #### [Return to Main Page](/README.md)